SocietyForArtisticResearch/rc-pandoc-help/02-views.md

 The __workspace editor__ is the editor of content on the RC.
 It can be opened by clicking __☰ > edit workspace__ on an exposition listed on your profile.
 If you are reading one of your own expositions, you can also open the editor by clicking __EDIT__ in the navigation bar on top.
 Which editor will show will depend on the format.

-Published epositions cannot be edited (by definition) and you need to be the author, co-author or editor of an exposition to be able to edit an exposition.
+Published expositions cannot be edited (by definition) and you need to be the author, co-author or editor of an exposition to be able to edit an exposition.